rumca-js/Django-link-archive/README.md

 # Scripts

-Web-scraping functionality can be also used without django.
+Web-crawling functionality can be also used without django.

 There are some scripts that can be used without Django application:
  - yafr.py - yet another feed reader, commandline client